 So let’s check out other ways to use mosquito foggers to ensure you can get the most out of your fogger.

 To Create a Mosquito-Repelling Barrier

-This method requires you to fog your entire backyard, garden, and any other areas where you don’t want to see any mosquitoes or other pests.
+This method requires you to fog your entire backyard, garden, and other areas where you don’t want to see mosquitoes or other pests.
 But you also have to fog around the perimeter of that area.
-This will create a sort of mosquito-control barrier that will prevent new mosquitoes from coming inside that area.
+This will create a sort of mosquito-control barrier preventing new mosquitoes from entering that area.
 This will give you even better mosquito control results.

 To Get Rid of Fungi